-A late 17thc Arita bowl and cover, of European form known in France as 'ecuelle', decorated in the Chinese Transition style, made for export by the Dutch East India Company
+A late 17th century Arita bowl and cover, of European form known in France as 'ecuelle', decorated in the Chinese Transition style, made for export by the Dutch East India Company

 Arita kiln, Japan, c1680